 For many of us, there’s nothing more relaxing and enjoyable than settling down on the couch and watching a good comedy.
 Dramas can drag, action movies can be over the top, and horror films are designed to be stressful.
 Comedies are fun and, more often than not, predictable — but that’s not a bad thing.
 Not every cinematic experience needs to be an adventure, and sometimes you just want a good laugh.

-Luckily, Netflix’s repository of movies has grown quite large, though we can’t blame you if you don’t want to spend hours searching for the right film.
+Luckily, the repository of movies on Netflix has grown quite large, and we can’t blame you if you don’t want to spend hours searching for the right film.
 The streaming service offers dozens of American Pie-style teen comedies, not to mention a slew of B-movies you’ll never want to sit through, and it can be overwhelming if you don’t know where to look.
-To make your choice a bit easier, we’ve done all the legwork on your behalf.
-These are the best comedies on Netflix.
+To make your choice a bit easier, we’ve done the legwork for you.
+These are the best comedies on Netflix right now.

 Browse other genres

 - Best movies on Netflix

 - Best romance movies on Netflix